Provisional Thesis Title: Beyond the Manuscript: Exploring the Materiality and Craftsmanship in Virginia Woolf's Literary Legacy

 You can connect with me on Twitter, @123REANNA

-Research Interests: visual studies, history of the book, textual materiality, Woolf studies, aesthetics, material modernism
+Research Interests: history of the book, bibliography, materiality, print cultures, modernism